errare-humanum-est1/zoomjoiner/README.md

       its not finished, doesnt work

-also its hopefully gonna work with windows and linux :O
+also its hopefully gonna work with windows and linux :O (because i'm using linux, but everyone else will be using windows)